thisistimothychen/uvent/README.md

 - DynamoDB: stores event data
 - API Gateway: exposes a public API to upload and get events
 - AWS Lambda: Node.js functions to interface with DynamoDB and expose to API Gateway, scheduling daily web scraping, Alexa Skill logic
-- S3: hosts the website
+- Elastic Beanstalk: hosts the website (we created a Node/Express server because why not)
 - Materialize CSS

 ## Challenges we ran into